Skippeh/parcel-thief/README.md

 ### Game Installation

+**NOTE: Only Director's Cut is supported.
+Original Death Stranding is untested and is very unlikely to work.**

 1. Download parcel-client from [Releases](https://github.com/Skippeh/parcel-thief/releases) and
    extract the files to the directory where Death Stranding DC is installed.
 If you're unsure where that is you can use these steps to find out:
    - Steam: Right click the game and click `Manage -> Browe local files`.